Skipton Community News (SCN) was first established in 1977.

-With the assistance of the respective Scribes and Secretaries throughout the district, SCN brings all of the news, sport, and event
+With the assistance of the respective Scribes and Secretaries throughout the district, SCN brings all of the news and event information, and

 Rates are very attractive.
 Current rates and contact details are available on this site.

 Editor can be contacted by email on: firstname.lastname@example.org